 During the financial year, the company paid a premium in respect of a contract insuring the directors of the company (as named above), the company secretary and all executive officers of the company and of any related body corporate against a liability incurred as such a director, secretary or executive officer to the extent permitted by the Corporations Act 2001.
 The contract of insurance prohibits disclosure of the nature of the liability and the amount of the premium.

-The company has not otherwise, during or since the end of the financial year, except to the extent permitted by law, indemnified or agreed to indemnify an officer or auditor of the company or of any related body corporate against a liability incurred as such an officer or auditor.
+To the extent permitted by law, the company has agreed to indemnify each of its officers and the officers of its related bodies corporate against any liability incurred as such an officer.

 Directors' meetings